Singapore got Pfizer earlier likely due to Temasek stake in BioNTech: Khairy in justifying Malaysia’s vaccine approach

 With a more steady stream of supplies recently, vaccination has been ramped up across the country.
 The programme has been breaking daily records in terms of daily doses being administered.
 On Jul 28, more than 550,000 doses were administered.

 Mr Khairy said in parliament on Wednesday that 38.2 per cent of Malaysia's population, or 12.49 million people, have received at least one dose of vaccine as of Jul 27.
-From the total, over 5.9 million or 18.1 per cent of population have been fully vaccinated.
+Of the total, over 5.9 million or 18.1 per cent of the population have been fully vaccinated.

 BOOKMARK THIS: Our comprehensive coverage of the COVID-19 pandemic and its developments